WaterRower Oxbridge Rowing Machine Review

 WaterRower Oxbridge Comfort

-The rowing motion on the WaterRower Oxbridge rowing machine is a thing of beauty.
+I liked the rowing motion on the WaterRower Oxbridge rowing machine for a few reasons:

-• The seat glides up and down the dual rails effortlessly
+• The seat glides up and down the dual rails smoothly.

-• The footrests allow your feet to move naturally as you row
+• The footrests allow your feet to move naturally as you row, which is not always the case.

 Below is a great video of a WaterRower in action (different wood type)